tinne26/ggfnt/specification.md

 GlyphRules blob[...]
 ```

-Character and glyph sets are defined as a list of components:
+UTF8 and glyph sets are defined in two parts, a list of element ranges and a list of individual elements:
-- The first byte is the number of components.
-- 0bX000_0000: undefined.
-Might be used for component negations in the future, but for the moment we want to avoid excessive implementation complexity.
-- 0b0X00_0000: if 1, the character set is a range (one char + size), otherwise it's a list.
-The ending char/glyph is inclusive, so size 0 is valid (though rarely correct).
-- 0b00XX_XXXX: the character size of the range or list.
+- The first byte indicates the number of element ranges we have.
+Each range is defined by the glyph or code point, plus a uint8 afterwards indicating the range size.
+For example, {'0', 9} would capture the {'0', '1', '2', '3', '4', '5', '6', '7', '8', '9'} range.
+- After that, we get a byte indicating the length of the list of elements, followed by the elements themselves.

 Both sequences of glyph indices and code points are allowed.
 Each rewrite rule is defined in the following format:
 - For glyph rules: `uint8` for the condition that must be satisfied for the rewrite rule to be applicable (255 if no condition).
 Then three bytes with the sizes of head block, body block and tail block.
 Then a `uint8` indicating the number of elements in the output sequence.
 Then the output sequence glyph indices, as `uint16`s.
 The length of the body block must be at least equal to the number of characters in the output sequence.
 The length of the three blocks together can't exceed 255.
 - After that, we get the definitions of the three blocks: the head block (can be empty), the body block (can't be empty) and the tail block (can be empty).
 For each one, we have zero (if empty) to many fragments.
 In the first byte of a fragment, 0bXXXX_0000 defines the number of consecutive character sets, which constitute the first part of the fragment data, and 0b0000_XXXX defines the number of subsequent direct glyphs.
 Both can be combined if sets and glyphs follow one after another.
 If not enough elements are defined (based on the block size), there will be another fragment of the same block afterwards.
+Even if the block is empty, a "zero fragment" must be present to make it easier to parse.
 The character sets are represented with single `uint8`s.
+NOTE: this representation might be changed in the future, it can be made considerably shorter for runes.
 - For code points: same as glyph rules, but with `int32`s for code points instead of `uint16`s for glyph indices.

 Rewrite rules can't exceed 4096 bytes for their definitions.